 - Daily peak flow monitoring.
 This is recommended for patients who meet one or more of the following criteria: have moderate or severe persistent asthma, have poor perception of changes in airflow or worsening symptoms, have unexplained response to environmental or occupational exposures, or at the discretion of the clinician or patient.

 - Function.
 If peak flow monitoring is used, it helps measure asthma severity and, when added to symptom monitoring, indicates the current degree of asthma control.

-The immediate care of patients with asthma depend on the severity of the symptoms.
+The immediate care of patients with asthma depends on the severity of the symptoms.